cmdr-nova/cmdr-nova.github.io/_posts/2024-11-07-there-once-was-a-dude-who-posted.md

 ---

 Testing for redundancy.
 I"ll allow this post to go one more time, and then attempt to post it again to make sure posts only go out ONCE

+Now, when I update this post, it shouldn't go out again